steveklabnik/jujutsu-tutorial/src/advanced/simultaneous-edits.md

 That's a little rough.
 There are some helpful diagrams in `jj rebase --help` that got me to understand the differences between `-r`, `-s`, and `-b`, but the short of it is that `-r` will sort of "rip out" a change and move it somewhere else.
-`-s` does that, but also moves desendants.
+`-s` does that, but also moves descendants.
 In other words, imagine that we have a history like this:

 ```text